makerdao/community/governance/polls/Proposal - Accelerate the Peg Stability Module Launch - November 23, 2020.md

  * Additional profit on the unwinding stage which would previously have gone to vault holders.
  * We enable very large traders to go between Dai and Stablecoins without slippage.

 The proposed initial parameters for the PSM are `tin` of 0.1% and a `tout` of 0.1%.
 To maximize fee collection the `tin` parameter will be initialized at 1% and lowered continuously to 0.1% over the course of a week.
-We will initially roll the PSM out for USDC, but plan to add support for the other stablecoins pending risk assessments.
+The PSM will be initially rolled out for at least USDC and (time permitting) to the other stablecoins as well.
+Debt ceilings are to be determined by risk.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-accelerate-the-psm-launch/5094) to further inform your position on this issue before voting.